whoisjustinngo/tp/docs/UserGuide.md

 The schedule tab shows all of the user's events in chronological order.

 > :exclamation:Note: By default, the Schedule Tabs will **ONLY** show upcoming Events.
-The user can use some of the following commands to customise the kind of events to display.
+The user can use some of the following commands to customise the kind of events to display and view past Events.

 ### Viewing all events: `list`